kouroshD/walking-teleoperation/docs/Dependencies.md

         Configuration: Release --> Runtime Library: Multi-threaded DLL(/MD)
         ```
-        After this changes, build the projects.
+        After these changes, build the projects.

       - Add the following paths to the variables of robotology/YARP (because the yarpdev which gets the data from the sdk of the ovr and publishes in yarp framework, has dependencies on this library)